proof88/PGE/PGE/docpages/menu-04-Networking.md

                 //    150 msec firing_cooldown, effectively limiting the value to:
                 //    1*7 * 6.7 = ~ 49 PKT/s @ 60 FPS outgoing total,
                 //    that is ~6.7 PKT/s @ 60 FPS to a single client.
+                //
+                //  - above cannot really mixed with each other since after changing weapon, there is a m_nWeaponActionMinimumWaitMillisecondsAfterSwitch = 1000 required
+                //    timeout before a bullet can be fired.
             }

             handleUserUpdateFromServer()        // no networking